This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 Through certain actions where there is no contractual relationship between us, such as when you browse our website, ask us to provide more information about our business (job opportunities, products and services), you are providing your consent to us in order to process information that may be personal.

-- Information we process for the purposes of legitimate interest
+- Information we process for the purpose of legitimate interest

 We may process your information on the basis that there is a legitimate interest, either to you or us.
 Where we process your information on this basis, we do so after careful consideration of: